Wemy industries: Overview

-Traditionally in Nigeria and to some extent West Africa, the use of nappies/diapers/training pants are low due to the high rate of poverty and illiteracy; it is more so in the rural areas than the urban areas.
-Generally, clothes and cotton wools are still used by women who are not able to afford standard sanitary protection products especially in rural areas.
+Traditionally in Nigeria and to some extent West Africa, the use of diapers/training pants are low due to the high rate of poverty and illiteracy; it is more so in the rural areas than the urban areas.
+Generally, clothes and cotton wool are still used by women who are not able to afford standard sanitary protection products, especially in rural areas.